 Customer acquisition and customer retention should always be treated equally.
 Just because, historically, we know that we’re more likely to earn from retained and loyal customers more doesn’t mean we should stop trying to get new customers in the door.

-Use everything we talked about above to help you make more sales in your business, convert leads into customers, and create a customer acquisition management strategy that pays your business back in dividends.
+Use all these small business tips we talked about above to help you make more sales, convert leads into customers, and create a customer acquisition management strategy that pays your business back in dividends.

 - What Are The Five Stages of Small Business Growth?